Home Buying #Featured articles

 Why does Canada maintain a lower interest rate than the US?

 Sharing a closely-knit economy where the countries vary greatly in size and capacities comes with limitations.
-If interest rates remained higher in the US compared to Canada, the USD might once again come to parity with the CAD.
+If interest rates remained higher in the US compared to Canada, the USD might again be on par with the CAD.
 This makes it harder for Americans and US businesses to afford Canadian goods and services, possibly lowering Canada’s growth.

-When the Fed increases interest rates to curb inflation, they have a domino effect on Canada’s inflation as the US economy participants outnumber participants in the Canadian economy 9 to 1.
+When the Fed increases interest rates to curb inflation, it has a domino effect on Canada’s inflation as the US economy participants outnumber participants in the Canadian economy 9 to 1.
 By keeping rates higher than the Fed, the BoC would cancel out these positive effects from the sheer size of the US economy and our biggest trading partner.

 Final Thoughts

-The actual path of interest rates in Canada for 2024 remains to be determined.
-Overall, it is expected that the BoC may increase the policy rate if inflation remains stubbornly high.
-However, economists disagree, projecting that rates will likely remain steady before gradually decreasing.
+The actual path of interest rates in Canada for 2025 remains to be determined.
+Overall, it is expected that the BoC will decrease rates more gradually in 2025 until the policy rate falls within the neutral range.
 The exact timing and direction of interest rate changes remain uncertain and will depend on evolving economic conditions.

 Ready to get started?